waverunner/articles/learn-tcl.md

 So lets have a few quick words about artificats of TCL to track along with this article.

 Firstly, all of TCL is considered to be a series of strings.
-Vvariables are generally treated as strings but can switch types and internal representations automatically (something you generally have no visibility to).
+Variables are generally treated as strings but can switch types and internal representations automatically (something you generally have no visibility to).
 Functions may interpret their string arguments as numbers (ala `expr`) and are only passed in by value.
 Strings are usually delineated using double quote or curly braces.
 Double quotes allow for variable expansion and escape sequences where as curly braces impose no expansion at all.

 Second ,TCL statments can be separated by semicolon but usually are not.
 Statement lines can be split using the back slash (\) character, however it's typical to enclose multiline statements within curly braces to avoid needing this.
 Curly braces are just simpler and the code formatting below reflects this.
 Curly braces allow for deferred evaluation of strings which allows for passing values to functions before tcl does anything like variable substitution.